prudhvid/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][flipped_recovery_2]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 29869 data points.
+I then preprocessed this data by converting it to gray scale.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by reducing training and validation loss.
 Increasing the epochs to 4 increased the validation loss which implied over fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+** A simple gray scale conversion with careful collection of training data worked well on both the tracks.
+Track 1 at speed 30 and track 2 at speed 12 **